 To develop the screening recommendations, including the selection of the infections to be screened and the screening criteria for each infection, European screening guidelines for migrants were comprehensively reviewed.
-Thereafter, a consensus workshop was conducted with infectious diseases experts, primary care physicians and public health officers to develop a final screening algorithm with screening criteria for each condition that considered country of origin prevalence and incidence data.
-The screening algorithm included seven infections-HIV, hepatitis B and C, active TB, Chagas disease, strongyloidiasis and schistosomiasis-and has been published elsewhere.29
+Thereafter, a consensus workshop was conducted with Infectious diseases experts, primary care physicians, and Public Health officers to develop a final screening algorithm with screening criteria for each condition that considered country of origin prevalence and incidence data.
+The screening algorithm included seven infections-HIV, hepatitis B and C, active TB, Chagas disease, strongyloidiasis and schistosomiasis - and has been published elsewhere.

-Briefly, HIV serological test was offered following ECDC recommendations to individuals >16 years coming from countries with a prevalence >1%30; active TB was screened through a chest radiography in migrants from countries with an incidence >50/100 000, as agreed in a consensus workshop and inspired by the pre-arrival TB screening programme reflected in the national institute for health and care excellence (NICE) guidelines (UK) and introducing a time frame of 5 years since the arrival to the host country31; Hepatitis B virus (HBV) [Hepatitis B surface (HBs) antigen and HBV immunoglobulin G (IgG)]
+Briefly, HIV serological test was offered following ECDC recommendations to individuals >16 years coming from countries with a prevalence >1%; active TB was screened through a chest radiography in migrants from countries with an incidence >50/100,000, as agreed in a consensus workshop and inspired by the pre-arrival TB screening programme reflected in the NICE guidelines (United Kingdom) and introducing a time-frame of 5 years since the arrival to the host country; HBV (HBs Antigen and HBV IgG) and HCV IgG serological tests were offered (also following ECDC guidelines) to those individuals >16 years coming from countries with >2% prevalence.
+Strongyloidiasis and Schistosoma serological tests were offered to those individuals >16 years coming from endemic areas, also defined in the ECDC guidelines.
+A Chagas disease test was offered to individuals coming from the 17 endemic countries at all ages based on a previous cost-effectiveness study.

-and Hepatitis C virus (HCV) IgG serological tests were offered (also following ECDC guidelines) to those individuals >16 years coming from countries with >2% prevalence.17 Strongyloidiasis and Schistosoma serological tests were offered to those individuals >16 years coming from endemic areas, also defined in the ECDC guidelines.32 A Chagas disease test was offered to individuals coming from the 17 endemic countries at all ages based on a previous cost-effectiveness study.18 Countries of origin were aggregated into areas of origin adapting the international classification of the United Nations Statistics Division33 (Supplementary Material S1).
+Countries of origin were aggregated into areas of origin adapting the international classification of the United Nations Statistics Division (supplementary file 1).

-Health centres selection and randomization
+Health centres selection and randomisation

-First, a comparative analysis of the health centres in the study areas was performed to select the pairs of PCC in each area with more similar characteristics, including for each centre: number of health professionals, migration density and mean socio-economic index of the population attended34 (Supplementary Material S2).
+First, a comparative analysis of the health centres in the study areas was performed to select the pairs of PCC in each area with more similar characteristics, including for each centre: number of health professionals, migration density, and mean socio-economic index of the population attended (supplementary file 2).
 Therefore, for each study area, two of the PCCs with more similar characteristic were selected, and the PCC were contacted (through their director) and invited to participate in the study.
 They were randomly assigned 1:1 in blocks using a matched pairs design with a statistical software to be an intervention or a control centre within each study area.